Skip links and keyboard navigation

 Retention and disposal schedule

-Retention and disposal schedules are issued to a specific agency or group of agencies.
+Retention and disposal schedules are issued to a specific public authority or group of public authorities.
 The most common ones are:

-- General retention and disposal schedule (GRDS) and GRDS Lite—cover records common to most agencies or created by multiple agencies, such as administrative, transitory and short-term records
+• General retention and disposal schedule (GRDS) and GRDS Lite—covers administrative, transitory and short-term public records common to most public authorities

-- Agency-specific / core schedules—cover records unique to the functions and business activities of a certain agency
+• Core business retention and disposal schedules—cover public records unique to the functions and business activities of a specific public authority

-- Sector schedules—cover records of similar agencies that perform the same functions, such as local governments or universities.
+• Sector retention and disposal schedules—cover public records where similar public authorities perform the same functions, such as local government councils or universities.

-All retention and disposal schedules are format-neutral, meaning they apply to all record types, and will provide you with information on the minimum retention period, disposal trigger and disposal authorisation number.
+All retention and disposal schedules are format-neutral, meaning they apply to all record types, and will provide you with information on the minimum retention perioddisposal trigger and disposal authorisation number for your public records.

 You might also want to seek assistance from your IT area to upload the retention and disposal schedule into your business system or recordkeeping application.
 This will assist you to:

-- manually sentence records to determine how long the records need to be kept
+• manually sentence public records and determine how long the records need to be kept

-- run reports to identify when records may be due for disposal.
+• run reports to identify when public records may be due for disposal.

 Developing or updating a retention and disposal schedule